nguyenhaihoang202/DAA_ORMs/README.md

 # DAA_ORMs
 This repository hosts the full codebase for my Master's thesis (in Bioinformatics and Computational Biology, University College Cork) on optimising Bayesian ordinal logistic regression models for microbiome differential-abundance analysis (DAA).
 The codebase implements two Bayesian ordinal models—BALOR (ordinal-only with Laplace shrinkage) and BZIOLR (zero-inflated extension)—and reproduces all simulation studies and real-data benchmarks (HMP 2012 gingival; Ravel 2011 BV).

+The Stan models (BALOR and BZIOLR) are written with within-chain parallelisation enabled, so they can take advantage of multi-threading via CmdStanR.
+This allows faster sampling on modern multi-core CPUs, especially when analysing many taxa simultaneously.
+Thread usage can be controlled through the threads_per_chain argument in CmdStanR, and all simulation and benchmark scripts in this repository are pre-configured to exploit this option.

 Real_Benchmark folder contains includes the codes used in benchmarking BALOR and BZIOLR with conventional DAA methods against datasets from MicrobiomeBenchmarkData (https://www.bioconductor.org/packages/release/data/experiment/html/MicrobiomeBenchmarkData.html)

 Simulations folder contains all generators used in the thesis: symmetric (no net load shift), unbalanced/realistic compositional effects, and single-taxon “bloomer,” plus niche scenarios for prevalence-only and partial global load-shift.